Pinnacles National Park

-Pinnacles National Park is an American national park protecting a mountainous area located east of the Salinas Valley in Central California, about 5 mi east of Soledad and 80 mi southeast of San Jose.
-The park's namesakes are the eroded leftovers of the western half of an extinct volcano that has moved 200 mi from its original location on the San Andreas Fault, embedded in a portion of the California Pacific Coast Ranges.
+Pinnacles National Park is a national park of the United States protecting a mountainous area located east of the Salinas Valley in Central California, about 5 mi east of Soledad and 80 mi southeast of San Jose.
+The park's namesake pinnacles are the eroded leftovers of the western half of an extinct volcano that has moved 200 mi from its original location on the San Andreas Fault, embedded in a portion of the California Pacific Coast Ranges.
 Pinnacles is managed by the National Park Service and the majority of the park is protected as wilderness.

 The national park is divided by the rock formations into East and West Divisions, connected only by foot trails.
-The east side has shade and water, the west has high walls.
+The east side has shade and water, while the west has high walls.
 The rock formations provide for spectacular pinnacles that attract rock climbers.
 The park features unusual talus caves that house at least 13 species of bats.
 Pinnacles is most often visited in spring or fall because of the intense heat during the summer.
-Park lands are prime habitat for prairie falcons, and are a release site for California condors that have been hatched in captivity.
+Park lands are prime habitat for prairie falcons and are a release site for California condors that have been hatched in captivity.

 Pinnacles was originally established as a national monument in 1908 by President Theodore Roosevelt, and was redesignated as a national park in 2013.

 History

 Native Americans in the Pinnacles region comprised the Chalon and Mutsun groups of the Ohlone people, who left stone artifacts in the park.
 These native people declined with the arrival of the Spanish in the 18th century, who brought novel diseases and changes to the natives' way of life.
 The establishment of a Spanish mission at Soledad hastened the area's native depopulation through disease and dispersion.
 Archaeological surveys have found 13 sites inhabited by Native Americans, 12 of which antedate the establishment of the missions.
 One site is believed to be about 2000 years old.
 The last Chalon had died or departed from the area by 1810.
 From 1810 to 1865, when the first Anglo-American settlers arrived, the Pinnacles region was a wilderness without human use or habitation.

 By the 1880s the Pinnacles, then known as the Palisades, were visited by picnickers from the surrounding communities who would explore the caves and camp.
 The first account of the Pinnacles region appeared in print in 1881, describing the Balconies area.
 Between 1889 and 1891, newspaper articles shifted from describing excursions to the "Palisades" to calling them the "Pinnacles".
 Interest in the area rose to the point that the Hollister Free Lance sent a reporter to the Pinnacles, followed two months later by a party of local officials.
 Investors came from San Francisco to consider placing a resort hotel there, but the speculation came to nothing.
 In 1894, a post office was established in Bear Valley.
 Schuyler Hain was the postmaster.
-Since at least one other Bear Valley was in California, the post office was named "Cook" after Mrs. Hain's maiden name.
+Since at least one other Bear Valley was in California, the post office was named "Cook" after Hain's wife's maiden name.
 In 1924, the post office was renamed "Pinnacles".